wp-plugins/fx-gallery-widget/readme.txt

 Tested up to: 3.1
 Stable tag: 1.0.0

-Simple widget for displaying gallery for attached images to current page or post, or to a specific post or page by ID.
+Simple widget for displaying gallery for attached images to current page or post, or to a specific post or page set by ID

 == Description ==